graasp/graasp/src/services/item/plugins/importExport/specifications.md

 - description (item description in HTML)
 - settings (item settings)
 - extra (item extras)
-- thumbnailFilename (item thumbnail in the original size, if present) - COMING SOON
+- thumbnailFilename (item thumbnail in the original size, if present)
 - children (item children, in case of a folder item)
 - mimetype (item file mimetype, in case there's a file attached to the item)
 ```

+### Files and thumbnails

+Files are stored in the top level of the zip.
+The filename is the same as the item ID in the manifest file.
+The thumbnails are also stored on the top-level and are named using the `{ID}-thumbnail` convention.

 ## Import